Overview and aims

 The aim of this module is to provide students with an introduction to the statistical principles and statistical methods required for the analysis of large datasets.
 The module extends knowledge of data presentation gained in the Business Information and Decision Making module to include comparative graphical analysis.

-The module introduces hypothesis testing and its applications for initial exploration and visualisation of data and for predictive modelling.
+The Statistical Approaches to Data Analysis module introduces hypothesis testing and its applications for initial exploration and visualisation of data and for predictive modelling.
 Statistical decision making is informed by an understanding of the uncertainty built into common statistical models.

 This module includes practical computer exercises to familiarise students with the concepts taught.
 Emphasis is placed on the appropriate selection, implementation and interpretation of statistical techniques.